III.A.1 Composition

 3. Faculty Council Committee Chairs shall:

-2. report to each of the monthly meetings of the Faculty Council or designate a representative without vote to Faculty Council meetings to make the report for that committee in the event that the chair cannot attend;
+b. report to each of the monthly meetings of the Faculty Council or designate a representative without vote to make the report for that committee in the event that the Chair or vice Chair cannot attend;

-4. notify relevant campus assemblies of the need to fill vacancies on the Faculty Council Committee;
+d. notify relevant campus assemblies or senate of the need to fill vacancies on the Faculty Council Committee;

-5. submit an annual written report in electronic format and suitable for publication, on the work of the Faculty Council Committee to the Faculty Council Office prior to the May Faculty Council meeting.
-A verbal summary of this report shall be presented at the May Faculty Council meeting.
+f. submit an annual written report in electronic format and suitable for publication, on the work of the Faculty Council Committee to the Faculty Council Office prior to the end of the academic year.
+A written summary of this report shall be posted on the Faculty Council website.

 4. Faculty Council Committee Vice Chairs shall:

-2. serve as the parliamentarian of the Faculty Council Committee.
+b. serve as the Parliamentarian of the Faculty Council Committee.

 5. Faculty Council Committee Secretaries shall:

-1. Each Faculty Council Committee is authorized to create appropriate subcommittees subject to the approval of the Faculty Council.
+1. Each Faculty Council Committee Chair is authorized to create appropriate subcommittees subject to the approval of the Faculty Council Executive Committee.
+Charges, membership and timeline of the subcommittee are subject to approval by the Faculty Council Executive Committee.

 2. Each Faculty Council Committee shall compose internal administrative rules to facilitate its proper functioning.

-1. Faculty Council Committees are expected to meet at least monthly during the academic year except in January.
-The Faculty Council Committee chair may call special meetings at other times.
+1. Faculty Council Committees are expected to meet at least monthly (September through December and February through May) during the academic year except in January.
+The Faculty Council Committee Chair may call special meetings at other times, including January and between May 15 and August 15.

-2. Location of the monthly meetings of Faculty Council Committees shall be determined by the Faculty Council Committee Chair in consultation with Faculty Council Committee members.
+2. Time and location of the monthly meetings of Faculty Council Committees shall be determined by the Faculty Council Committee Chair in consultation with Faculty Council Committee members.

 4. At an annual organizational meeting of each Faculty Council Committee, current members and newly elected members shall: